Homebound Delivery Service

 The Talking Books Recording Studio, located in the Ridgefield Library, is a corps of local volunteer readers, monitors, and sound editors whose recordings end up as Digital Talking Books that are loaned to blind and physically handicapped patrons by the Connecticut State Library at no charge.

 Connecticut Talking Books (CVSBH, Inc.) is an all-volunteer, 501c3 nonprofit organization that produces Digital Talking Books for the State Library for the Blind and Physically Handicapped.
 Talking Books and companion digital players are loaned to eligible patrons for free.
-For more information about receiving this service, inquire at Adult Services in the Ridgefield Library.
+For more information about receiving this service, email the Adult Services Desk or call (203) 438-2282 ext.
+201.